maxwu/selenide-genre-clawer/README.md

 The genre list for top 100 billboard songs is accessible on [Github Link](https://github.com/maxwu/selenide-genre-clawer/blob/master/BB_top100_genres.yaml)

-In general, __83%__ of songs in list have easily patterned Google genre query results.
+In general, __92%__ of songs in list have easily patterned Google genre query results.
-(With multiple google query options, the success rate increased from 47.96% to 83%)
+(With multiple google query options, the success rate increased from 47.96% to 83%) (With 2nd pattern of genre presentation style on google page, success rate increased from 83% to 92%)

 The sample of first 10 songs genre query results.
 YAML structure is mapped with [$rank : {song: $str, artist: $str, genres: $list } ].